marick/Midje/src/midje/parsing/README.md

 &env has a published API that we could use.)
 Therefore, expect expands out into what I'm calling a "lexical map" - a form that needs to be evaluated in the lexical context before it is filled with the right values.
-Here's an example of part of an example's lexical map:
+Here's part of an example's lexical map:

 ```clojure
     {:function-under-test (fn [] (* a 1))